“And why do I do as I do?”

 Kitty says, “You’re very kind,” and Pansy busts up laughing.
 “Oh, love!” she gasps.
 “I’m a lot of things, but that ain’t one of the ones I can boast about!”

-This is the thing about high-strung women; you never know what their reaction is going to be.
+This is the thing about lunatics; you never know what their reaction is going to be.
 Dark Shadows is operating on the theory that the audience has an inexhaustible appetite for unpredictable women, and they are correct.
 We do.

 This is just one of the many attempts to figure out Pansy’s role in the show.
 They keep rebranding her, slotting her into different places, to see where she’ll fit.
 She’s been a grieving fiancee, a jealous lover, and a high-spirited clown.
 Lately, they’ve been trying her out in the eccentric comedy occult-expert role that’s usually filled by Professor Stokes, in the present day.
 She’s such an outsize presence that she overflows whatever role they put her in, so they keep her circulating around.